Birdheezy/METARMap2.0/README.md

 When asked which editor you'd like to use, select nano (option 1) and hit enter.
 You should now be presented with a mostly blank screen.
 Copy over

-When asked which editor you’d like to use, select nano (option 1) and hit enter.
+When asked which editor you'd like to use, select nano (option 1) and hit enter.
 You should now be presented with a mostly blank screen.
 Copy over

 ```
 [Unit]